 Once you have claimed the writing-down allowance on a pool, you reduce or write down the residual balance in that pool by the amount of your writing-down allowance claim and carry the new lower figure forward to the next accounting period.

-The examples below are for 2011-12.
-If your accounts span a date of change of the maximum amount of AIA special transitional rules apply see the link below.
+If your accounts span a date of change of the maximum amount of AIA special transitional rules apply see the link below

 Small Pools Allowance - for residual balances of £1,000 or less

 If in either the main or special rate pool the remaining balance is £1,000 or less after you have carried out the steps below, then instead of claiming a writing-down allowance you can claim an allowance (sometimes called the Small Pools Allowance) for the whole amount remaining in that pool.

 Steps to work out if you can claim the Small Pools Allowance for a given pool:

 - start with the unrelieved capital expenditure carried forward from the previous accounting period

 - add any new capital expenditure on which you have not claimed a first-year allowance in that period and which is not otherwise covered by an annual investment allowance claim

 - add the balance of any expenditure in a previous period on which a first-year allowance (such as the temporary 40 per cent first year allowance) was claimed which you have not already brought into the pool